yazanabuashour/finch/README.md

 - [ ] yearly summaries
 - [ ] improve search/filter performance in history when viewing all transactions
 - [ ] multi-month select in history page
+- [ ] move all db queries to queries.ts
+- [ ] monthly trend animation on chart is broken
+- [ ] client side validation error messages should be improved